Music theory starts with major scales.

 |

-Interval = Musical distance between two tones, two piano keys, two musical pitches.
+Interval = Musical distance between two notes or two keyboard keys.

-H = Half-step interval = Two adjacent tones.
+H = Half-Step Interval = Two Adjacent Notes.

 |